shom-fr/xoa/doc/quickstart.rst

 to cover almost all features of the library.

-Some of the modules that are special or of particular interest are described in the :ref:`uses` section.
+Some of the modules that are special or of particular interest are described in the :ref:`indepth` section.

 Using the library